-Just the whole idea of being trapped in a house where everything's trying to kill you with no way out and no way forward but towards the one who presumably created and controls it all.
+- Just the whole idea of being trapped in a house where everything's trying to kill you with no way out and no way forward but towards the one who presumably created and controls it all.
 The novel reveals that the monsters are people killed by Ellen in the past who just want their revenge.
 What makes this oddly heartwarming?
-Her mother and the little boy mentioned before never seem to kill her, despite Ellen being responsible for their deaths.
+The Librarian, aka the little boy who was Ellen's first friend and victim in Diary of Ellen never seeks to hurt or kill her, despite Ellen being responsible for his death.

 - The MV remake adds one with its Extra mode, the tadpoles survive when you wash the red shoes in the river.
 If you interact with them afterward, they will immediately break the tiles apart and drown you even if you have not talked to them before.